-- Recreation use data associated with developed public recreation facilities in the Project vicinity. - Recreation trends and future recreation demand. - Identify potential safety issues and describe existing features or measures implemented to protect the public health and safety.
+- Recreation use data associated with developed public recreation facilities in the Project vicinity. - Recreation use of Project trails. - Recreation trends and future recreation demand. - Identify potential safety issues and describe existing features or measures implemented to protect the public health and safety.

-- Characterize recreation use at the developed public recreation facilities in the Project vicinity.
-Estimate future recreation use in the vicinity of the Project using existing use data and published recreation trends information. - Document potential public safety issues and existing programs and measures that are implemented by SCE to protect public health and safety.
+- Characterize recreation use at the developed public recreation facilities in the Project vicinity. - Characterize recreation use along Project trails that provide access to the lower Kern River or to an existing Forest Service trail in the vicinity of the Project. - Estimate future recreation use in the vicinity of the Project using existing use data and published recreation trends information. - Document potential public safety issues and existing programs and measures that are implemented by SCE to protect public health and safety.

-The study area will be focused on public day-use areas in the vicinity of the Project.
-These day use facilities are outside the Project boundary, owned and operated by the Sequoia National Forest (SQF), and not part of SCE's Project license.
-The recreation day-use facility locations are listed below and shown on Map 3.11-1:
+The study area will be focused on public day-use areas in the vicinity of the Project and select Project trails.
+These The day use facilities in the vicinity of the Project are outside the Project boundary, owned and operated by the Sequoia National Forest (SQF), and not part of SCE's Project license.
+The day use facilities are: The recreation day-use facility locations are listed below and shown on Map 3.11-1: